cdcasey/12gov3/posts/2020-04-21-34-super-foods-v/index.md

 excerpt: ""
 ---

-It's super foods time again!
+It’s super foods time again!
 This week, Hallie and Chris discuss the health claims and realities of wheatgrass, avocado, bee pollen and spelt.
-We learn where these foods come from and how they're used, as well as some choice vintage Teen Titan's trivia.
+We learn where these foods come from and how they’re used, as well as some choice vintage Teen Titan’s trivia.

 [Read the transcript](https://onetogrowonpod.com/34-super-foods-v/).